 Create a personalized degree plan, so you can graduate sooner.
 With a Bachelor of Applied Arts and Science degree, a majority of your AAS degree or career/technical credits may apply.
 You can choose from two BAAS degree options at UNT.

 Military Credits Transfer

 UNT is home to more than 2,500 members of the military community and their families.
 UNT may accept lower- and upper-division military credit, as recommended by the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services.
 Credit for vocational work may be accepted if you are pursuing a BAAS degree.
-For information, call our Veterans Center at 940-369-2681 or visit the Veterans Services website.
+For information, call our Veterans Center at 940-369-2681 or visit the Student Veterans Services website.

 At UNT, you’ll have two GPAs — a cumulative UNT GPA and an overall cumulative Transfer Work/UNT combined GPA.
 The overall GPA determines your eligibility to apply for graduation from UNT and to graduate with honors.
 If you have an "incomplete" on your transcript, it won’t be calculated in your GPA for admission purposes.
 If you've earned a D, it will transfer (exception: Freshman Composition, which requires a grade of C or higher), but the course may need to be retaken.
 Certain departments may require a grade of C or higher in specific core courses.